A Predicament: Analysis

+"A Predicament" and its companion piece "How to Write a Blackwood Article" feature the only narrator who is unquestionably a woman in the works of Poe.
 It is unclear how much of this story is meant to be sarcastic.
 The humor, however, is based on schadenfreude.
 In satirizing the tropes of these types of stories, Poe also burlesques many of the literary devices he would use in his own tales, including a character in a desperate situation and the use of French or German expressions.
 Like many of Poe's humor works, the comedy comes from the degree of excess as he depicts reality as a grotesque or cosmic hoax, with further humor watching characters come to terms with that world in a mock-serious way.

 Poe may have intended the editor's suggestion that Zenobia kill herself as a jab at women writers or their editors.
 Additionally, Poe mocks political writing and plagiarism of the period by depicting the editor with three apprentices who use tailor shears to cut apart other articles and splice them together.

 The Pompey character is one of only two African American characters who get extensive treatment in Poe's short stories, the other being Jupiter in "The Gold-Bug".
 Both are depicted with common racial stereotypes of the period.